mtschoen/JSONObject/readme.md

 I came across the need to send structured data to and from a server on one of my projects, and figured it would be worth my while to use JSON.
 When I looked into the issue, I tried a few of the C# implementations listed on http://json.org, but found them to be too complicated to work with and expand upon.
 So, I've written a very simple JSONObject class, which can be generically used to encode/decode data into a simple container.
 This page assumes that you know what JSON is, and how it works.
 It's rather simple, just go to json.org for a visual description of the encoding format.

-As an aside, this class is pretty central to the AssetCloud content management system, from Defective Studios.

-> **Update:** The code has been updated to version 1.4 to incorporate user-submitted patches and bug reports.
-This fixes issues dealing with whitespace in the format, as well as empty arrays and objects, and escaped quotes within strings.

 # Usage

 Users should not have to modify the JSONObject class themselves, and must follow the very simple proceedures outlined below: